Last Updated on

 Due to constant and extended hours of breastfeeding the upper body muscles of nursing moms can become stiff and sore.
 Yoga stretches can be advantageous for releasing tension in the shoulders and neck muscles and providing respite from pain.

 3. Physical Health

-Yoga focuses on right breathing which may aid in promoting the overall physical health of breastfeeding moms.
-Similarly, simple yoga poses can be useful in intensifying joint stability and in shaping the body of nursing moms back into balance which may have got affected owing to pregnancy and breastfeeding.
+Yoga focuses on proper breathing, which may aid in promoting the overall physical health of breastfeeding moms.
+Similarly, simple yoga poses can be useful in intensifying joint stability and in shaping the body of nursing moms back into balance which may have got affected, owing to pregnancy and breastfeeding.